itsbonczek/kingpin/README.md

 pod install
 ```

-If you want to use the latest version from kingpin's master point your Podfile to the git:
+If you want to use the latest version from kingpin's master, point your Podfile to the git:

 ```
 pod 'kingpin', :git => 'https://github.com/itsbonczek/kingpin'